Liz McInnes

 Elizabeth Anne McInnes (born 30 March 1959) is a British Labour Party politician and biochemist who served as Member of Parliament (MP) for Heywood and Middleton from 2014 to 2019.
+In May 2026 she was elected as the ceremonial mayor of Rossendale.

 Early life and career

 Elizabeth Anne McInnes was born on 30 March 1959 in Oldham, Lancashire.
 She was the fifth of the eight children to Margaret Elizabeth and George Frederick McInnes.
 Her father was a sheet metal worker who died when she was 14 years-old, so her mother brought-up the family single-handedly.
 Margaret took on various jobs including running public houses.

 McInnes was educated at Hathershaw Comprehensive School, Oldham.
 She studied biochemistry at St Anne's College, University of Oxford and completed a master's degree at the University of Surrey.
 From 1981, she worked in healthcare for the NHS in London, Sheffield, Manchester and Oldham.

 Prior to her election to Parliament, McInnes was a senior biochemist at the Pennine Acute Hospitals NHS Trust.
 She served as secretary of the Pennine Acute branch for Unite the Union, chair of the National Health Sector Industrial Committee and a member of the Healthcare Science organising professional committee.

 She was elected as a Member of Rossendale Borough Council for Longholme in 2010, where she was health lead and Chair of Overview and Scrutiny Committee.
 McInnes stood down from the Council after her election to parliament, but was re-elected to Longholme in the 2022 local elections.